allison-bennett/mlflow-website/website/blog/2025-07-01-mlflow-prompt-evaluate/index.md

 #### 1. Observe Data

-Let's try to read a random annotated file, *get_json* can be a useful function in a utils.py file
+Let's try to read a random annotated file.

 ```python
 DATA_DIRECTORY = "./data" # for simplicity, a local directory